polarisid/TrackIt/README.md

 # TrackIt

 TrackIt is a tool for you to manage your habits and keep your focus.
-Use it now
+Use it now > trackit-roan-six.vercel.app

 ## Available Scripts